 David Rapoport Takes On Volunteer Role With American Association For Justice

-David Rapoport of Rapoport Weisberg Sims & VanOverloop has been appointed to serve on the Public Education Committee of the American Association for Justice.
+David Rapoport of Rapoport Sims Perry & VanOverloop has been appointed to serve on the Public Education Committee of the American Association for Justice.
 Mr. Rapoport is a long-standing supporter of the AAJ and is a member of the Leaders Forum.
 The American Association for Justice is the largest trial bar in the world.
 The […]

 Proposed Bill Addresses Ride-Sharing Insurance in Illinois